Humanyze/elements-user-dashboard/README.md

 ### Extra Notes

-This project was immediately ejected from Create react app for ease.
+* This project was immediately ejected from Create react app for ease.
 Long term, look into cleaning up webpack configs and other boilerplate bloat that does not fit our needs.
+* We are using git submodules, which can be a bit tricky to use at first.
+Will add a section on this long term.